 - Sour cream, for serving

 - Heat the oil in a large skillet over medium-high heat and saute the onions along with a good pinch of salt and a few cranks of black pepper until they start to soften, about 5 to 7 minutes.
 Crumble the ground meat into the skillet and cook with the onions until browned.
 Mix in the taco seasoning until the meat is fully coated and cook until the seasoning become fragrant, about 30 seconds.
-Pour the tomato sauce, chicken broth, 2 cups of water into the skillet and then stir the pasta into the mixture until well-combined.
+Add the Rotel tomatoes, beans, tomato sauce, chicken broth, 2 cups of water into the skillet and then stir the pasta into the mixture until well-combined.

 - Bring the liquid to a boil, reduce the heat to medium-low, and cover.
 Allow the liquid to simmer, stirring occasionally at first and more frequently towards the end to prevent the pasta from sticking, for about 15 to 17 minutes.
 Every 5 minutes or so, stir in a little of the remaining cup of water.
 If the liquid starts boiling over, reduce the heat to low.